 Planning involves many elements.
 Research indicates the first 90 days are the most challenging for sustaining a new behavior or choice.
 Planning for the next three months is a critical step for success.
 Every time we succeed with small changes, we are more motivated to continue.
-It will still take focus and attention after planning for success
+It will still take focus and attention after

 - 1. set a date

 - 2. tell someone

 - 3. identify support

 - 4. find alternatives

-- 5. plan for obstacle
+- 5. plan for obstacles